-So what are the best attractions and things to do on the Central Coast NSW Australia?
+So what are the best attractions and things to do on the Central Coast, New South Wales, Australia?

 Beaches are one of the most sought after attractions on the Central Coast.
-No wonder – they're amazing.
+No wonder... they're beautiful!

-From surfing to secluded to calm beaches to ocean pools to beaches surrounded by great cafes and restaurants, we have them all…
+From fabulous surfing beaches to hidden beaches and calm beaches, we have them all.

 Have you ever seen a massive saltwater crocodile up close?
 Have you ever fed a kangaroo?
 This is your chance.